manojc/xtag/README.md

 This property is the `function` that triggers `xtagger`.
 It return a `stream` that can be piped with a readbale stream.

+`options` manipulates the behavior of xml xtreamer.
+Check [sax options](https://www.npmjs.com/package/sax#arguments) for all the details.

 ### xTaggerEvent: EventEmitter

 `xtagger` fires an event after successful data processing. `xTaggerEvent` listens to the fired event & the event handler function provides the generated xml structure.